 Cornell students take 34 courses over eight semesters to graduate and have close to 80 majors to choose from, including Lesbian, Gay, Bisexual and Transgender Studies, Game Design, Inequality Studies, and Medieval Studies.
 Unique among Ivy League schools, Cornell also requires its students to pass a swimming test in order to graduate.

 Cornell’s cost of attendance is $70,031, and its financial aid is considerably less substantial than the other Ivies, with the average award amounting to $28,600.
 If cost and student loan debt are your concerns, look elsewhere.
 Despite its cost, though, Cornell is a good investment: 10 years after graduation, the average salary of Cornell graduates is $70,900.

 When it comes to picking the right school for you, rankings don’t matter much.

 Consider your own interests—academic, extracurricular, and athletic—and focus on schools that offer what you’re looking for.
 And think about your personal preferences, too: do you want a rural or urban setting, a campus or city feel, a large or small class, et cetera?

-Being informed about what school best matches these considerations is much more likely to land you at the right college for you than is taking a glance at school rankings.
-For more information regarding Ivy League Schools, check out Ivy Select college consulting specialists.
+Being informed about what school best matches these considerations is likely to land you at the right college for you, rather than taking a glance at school rankings.
+For more information regarding Ivy League Schools, check out our college consulting specialists.

 200 Point Guarantee